F-1 and J-1 students may bring their spouse and/or children to the U.S. on a dependent visa, known as an F-2 or J-2

 The State of Oregon requires all international students and their dependents to carry health and accident insurance throughout their stay in the United States.
 Federal regulations specifically require health insurance for J-1 visa holders and their dependents.
 Students with dependents are responsible for enrolling them in a health insurance plan.
 Contact Student Health Services for more information about OSU options.

 Dependents on an F-2 visa are NOT allowed to work at any time during their stay in the US.
 Dependents on a J-2 visa are eligible to apply for employment authorization from the United States Citizenship and Immigration Services (USCIS) as long as the employment is not for the purpose of supporting the J-1 student or scholar.
-For more information visit the J-2 Employment Authorization page or meet with an an international student advisor.
+For more information visit the J-2 Employment Authorization page or meet with an international student or scholar advisor.

 Effective May 29, 2015, F-2 adult dependents of F-1 students studying in the United States may now study in degree and non-degree academic programs in the U.S. An F-2 spouse or F-2 child may enroll in less than a full course of study, as defined in 8 CFR 214.2(f)(6)(i)(A)-(D) in any course of study or program at a SEVP-certified college or university.
 Less than full-time enrollment at OSU is defined in the following ways: